MIDIBlocks/blog/01 - Introducing Handsfree.js.md

 Hello and thank you for checking out this blog, I'm so excited to share what I've been working on!
 But before I dive into talking about what Handsfree.js is and how you can get started, I thought I'd show you some things I've made with it first!

+Don't worry if this post feels overwhelming, especially the getting started section.
+I'll be releasing a series of tutorials, at about one a week this year!
+For a complete reference guide, see [Handsfree.js.org](https://handsfree.js.org)

 ---

 ## Examples